 Maryland’s State Ethics Commission Guidelines (PDF) for state employees, including University System of Maryland and Towson University employees, are provided as guidance for your participation in political campaigns or political activities that take place outside normal work hours and at places other than your job location.

 “Chalking” has become a standard communications, advertising and public awareness tool for student groups at Towson University.
-While the university administration fully supports student involvement and political engagement, students and student organizations who wish to chalk on campus must adhere to established Chalking Procedures (PDF).
+While the university administration fully supports student involvement and political engagement, students and student organizations who wish to chalk on campus must adhere to established Chalking Policy (PDF).

 Towson University serves as the location for two polling places for the general election, one for early voting (Administration Building) and the other on election day (University Union Loch Raven Room).
 As a general practice, the university supports electioneering in the vicinity of the two polling places on election day and during the early voting period.
 Certain areas near or adjacent to these polling places will be designated as limited public access areas on those days when these polling places are open for voting.
 Electioneering, including signs and leafleting, will be permitted in clearly specified areas during certain times.
 Signs must be removed by the candidate’s campaign representative within one hour after polls close.
 The university reserves the right to remove signs that are placed on campus outside the designated electioneering area.